Education Core Documents

 The first pillar of a strong midwifery profession is Education to provide a highly competent, qualified workforce.

-Faizabad Midwifery Training School, Aghanistan, trainer Farzana Darkhani uses a mannequin to show students how to stop post-partum bleeding by hand.
+Faizabad Midwifery Education School, Aghanistan, trainer Farzana Darkhani uses a mannequin to show students how to stop post-partum bleeding by hand.
 Photograph: WHO Christopher Black

 Find the ICM Core documents here:

 - ICM Global Standards for Midwifery Education (2010 amended 2013) form a framework for the development of midwifery education.

 - ICM Essential Competencies for Basic Midwifery Practice (2010 amended 2013) for the basis of the curriculum for midwifery education.

 - ICM Standard Equipment List for Competency-Based Skills Training (2012)

 - ICM Model Curriculum Outlines for Professional Midwifery Education (2012) provides guidelines for the development of midwifery curricula which, in line with competencies and education standards take cognisance of the context without compromising quality.

 The ICM Council Decision in 2008 was to establish the Global Standards for Midwifery Education.
 This was driven by many factors including:

 - many individuals are using the ‘title’ midwife.